Graduating with University Honors

 University Commencement

 Brigham Young University holds one graduation ceremony annually in April.
-Students who have or will be graduating within a single academic year (eg. 2023-24 academic year) are invited to attend the April commencement.
+Students who have or will be graduating within a single academic year (eg. 2024-25 academic year) are invited to attend the April commencement.
 This university gathering includes all graduating students regardless of what school/college they graduated from.
-Each year, the Outstanding Honors Graduate represents the University’s graduates as the student speaker at commencement.
-This honoree is selected from among University Honors graduates at the invitation of the University President.
-For more information about the event, see University Commencement.
+More information about the event will be posted on the University Commencement site as it becomes available.

 Honors Graduation Exercises